Ruixi-Luo/Ruixi-Luo.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Ruixi(睿熙) Luo(罗), a Cantonese master student studying at Sun Yat-sen Universty.
-I am about to obtain my master degree under the supervision of Professor [Kai Jin](https://cscjjk.github.io).
-Now, I am about to persue a Ph.D in CUHK supervised by Professor [Wei Tang](https://wtang.org/).
+I'm Ruixi (睿熙) Luo (罗), a master's student in the School of Intelligent Systems Engineering at Sun Yat-sen University.
+I am completing my M.S. in Control Science and Engineering under the supervision of Professor [Kai Jin](https://cscjjk.github.io), with research interests in theoretical computer science, algorithm design, and computational geometry.
+I will soon join The Chinese University of Hong Kong (CUHK) as a Ph.D. student, supervised by Professor [Wei Tang](https://wtang.org/).